the1lab/1lab/src/Logic/Propositional/Classical/SAT.lagda.md

     Fin.insert-delete ρ (lit-var x) (lit-val x) (literal-sat-val x ρ x-true)) ∙ unit-propagate-sound x ϕs (delete ρ (lit-var x))
 ```

+We also have a decision procedure that determines if there are any
+unit clauses in an expression.

 ```agda
 has-unit-clause? : ∀ (ϕs : CNF Γ) → Dec (Σ[ x ∈ Literal Γ ] ((x ∷ []) ∈ₗ ϕs))